ArchiveBox/pydantic-pkgr/README.md

 <br/>

-**This is a [Python 3 library](https://pypi.org/project/pydantic-pkgr/) for installing & managing packages locally with a variety of package managers.**
+**This is a [Python library](https://pypi.org/project/pydantic-pkgr/) for installing & managing packages locally with a variety of package managers.**
-It's designed to help Python apps check for and install local binaries outside of their `pip`-install distribution.
+It's designed to help Python apps check for and install local binaries at runtime.

 ```shell
 pip install pydantic-pkgr